HR

 An employee's time in a workplace will be contingent on their belief that they are seen as someone who can advance within the company.

-It's important to listen carefully to where employees see themselves and this should be a question in every evaluation.
 The idea that they can learn skills and rise through the ranks is key to an employee's decision to stay.

 One possible option to make them feel valued and invested in their professional growth is to provide training, upskilling opportunities, and mentorship programs tailored to their individual development needs.